|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This no-fuss gluten-free meatloaf recipe is great with mashed potatoes and alongside a green vegetable.
-It makes a big loaf, which means meatloaf leftovers.
-If you've never had a thick slab of leftover meatloaf between two pieces of gluten-free bread spread with a mixture of mayonnaise and ketchup.
+This no-fuss, gluten-free meatloaf recipe is great with mashed potatoes and alongside a green vegetable.
+It makes a big loaf, which usually means meatloaf leftovers.
+If you've never enjoyed it before, try a thick slab of leftover meatloaf between two pieces of gluten-free bread spread with a mixture of mayonnaise and ketchup.
 It makes for a great and very filling sandwich.